novak-stevanovic/s-arena-allocator/README.md

 # Usage:

 Include the header in your project and define the implementation macro where needed.

+Compile flags: `-pthread`
+Link flags: `-pthread`

 To install globally, use `make install PREFIX={prefix}`.
 By default, `PREFIX=/usr/local`.